Hausdorff measure and Fourier dimensions of limsup sets arising in weighted and multiplicative Diophantine approximation: Fourier dimensions of product sets and its application

 \section{Fourier dimensions of product sets and its application}

-We will show that the Fourier dimensions of product sets with null Lebesgue measure never increases. \begin{proof}[Proof of Theorem \ref{t:product}] Let $E\in\R^k$ and $F\in\R^{d-k}$ be two Borel sets with $E\times F$ is of zero $d$-dimensional Lebesgue measure.
+We will show that the Fourier dimensions of product sets with null Lebesgue measure never increases. \begin{proof}[Proof of Theorem \ref{t:product}] Let $E\subset\R^k$ and $F\subset\R^{d-k}$ be two Borel sets with zero Lebesgue measure.
 Seeking a contradiction, suppose that

 Without loss of generality, assume that $\fdim E$ is the minimum value of the right.
-By definition, there exist $s>\min\{\fdim E,\fdim F\}$ and a probability measure $\mu$ with $\supp(\mu)\subset E\times F$ such that
+By definition, there exist $s>\fdim E$ and a probability measure $\mu$ with $\supp(\mu)\subset E\times F$ such that

 Let $\nu=\Pi(\mu)$ denote the projection of $\mu$ onto $E$.
 Since $\Pi$ is continuous, we have that $\Pi(\supp(\mu))$ is still compact.
 Moreover, by compactness we have

 which means that $\nu$ is a Borel probability measure supported on $E$.
 For any $\bx\in\R^k$ it follows that